 Pelada inspired my family’s continued practice of bringing a soccer ball with us wherever we go, and we’ve found pick up with kids and adults not only at home, but also:

 - Outside the football stadium in Malta

 - At a Luxembourg youth hostel with a traveling German soccer team

 - On road trips around the United States

 Here’s to the love of the game, amateur or professional, young and old, that connects us wherever we go (and remember to bring a ball).

-Rebecca P. Cohen is the go-to spokesperson for outdoor activities any time of the year.
-Rebecca is author of the book, 15 Minutes Outside: 365 Ways to Get Out of the House and Connect with Your Kids (Sourcebooks), the digital excerpt The Best Outdoor Activities for Families: Wintertime, and inventor of Rebecca Plants Curiosity Cards.
-Rebecca’s work has been featured in Better Home and Gardens, Parenting, Redbook, Working Mother, Family Circle, Backyard Solutions, and has appeared on live morning news shows around the country.
-Rebecca has been a proud ambassador of the Seeds of Change Sowing Millions Project and featured as a spokesmom for the National Wildlife Federation’s Be Out There movement on PBS Wild Animal Baby.
-She has inspired thousands with her public appearances and community and school events, and motivates still more to follow their dreams and passions as the host of Wish It, Dream It, Do It! radio.
+Rebecca P. Cohen is author of the book, 15 Minutes Outside: 365 Ways to Get Out of the House and Connect with Your Kids (Sourcebooks), the digital excerpt The Best Outdoor Activities for Families: Wintertime, and inventor of Rebecca Plants Curiosity Cards.
+Rebecca’s work has been featured in Better Home and Gardens, Parenting, Redbook, Working Mother, Family Circle, Backyard Solutions, and Rebecca has appeared on live morning news shows around the country.
+Continually inspired by nature, the potential of all children, and world travel, Rebecca is writing a children’s book series to be published later this year.
 For more information visit RebeccaPlants.com.